Billy the Kid at a glance

 Place of birth: Unknown (possibly New York or Indiana)

-Family: Father, unknown.
-Mother, Catherine McCarty/Antrim.
-Half-Brother, Joseph McCarty /Antrim.
-Step-father, William Henry Harrison Antrim.
+Family: Father is unknown.
+Mother was Catherine McCarty/Antrim.
+His younger half-brother was Joseph McCarty /Antrim.
+Step-father was William Henry Harrison Antrim.

 Height: 5’8’’